srl-freiburg/pedsim_ros/README.md

 * Dizan Vasquez
 * Sven Wehner

-The package is still a **work in progress** and pull requests are highly encouraged.
+The package is a **work in progress** used in research prototyping.
+Pull requests and/or issues are highly encouraged.